What is the Best time to travel to Uganda?

 Traveling with Children

-Although there are some risks and challenges when travelling Ugandawith kids, with some great national parks and lots of water-based activities, Uganda can be a lot of fun for children.
-On the city side of things, Kampala isn’t exactly bursting with activities for young people, but Entebbe and Jinja have plenty on offer.
+Although there are some risks and challenges when travelling Uganda with kids, with some great national parks and lots of water-based activities, Uganda can be a lot of fun for children.
+Find out more in our Ultimate Guide to Doing a Safari with Kids.

 Most non-African passport holders visiting Uganda require visas, including Americans, Australians, Canadians and almost all Europeans.
 Single-entry tourist visas valid for up to 90 days cost US$50.
 Be sure to ask for a 90-day visa, or you’ll probably be given 30 or 60 days.
 It’s easiest just to rock up at the airport or border and arrange one there; no photos needed.
 A yellow fever certificate is required if arriving from an affected area, but is rarely requested.
 Multiple-entry visas aren’t available on arrival, but it is possible for embassies abroad to issue them (US$100 for six months).
 Students should also enquire about student visas, which (if applicable) are US$20; bring your card.